Bozzojr/FilmDataAnalysis_Python/README.md

 #### Interpretation:

 ### Modal Summary Overview
-    1) **Dependent Variable:** Worldwide gross $
+- **Dependent Variable:** Worldwide gross $

-    2) **R-squared:** 0.650 - This means that about 65% of the variability in worldwide gross revenue is explained by the model, which is relatively high, suggesting a good fit of the model to the data.
+- **R-squared:** 0.650 - This means that about 65% of the variability in worldwide gross revenue is explained by the model, which is relatively high, suggesting a good fit of the model to the data.

-    3) **Adj.
+- **Adj.
 R-squared:** 0.648 - This is adjusted for the number of predictors and is very close to the R-squared, indicating that the addition of variables is appropriate and they collectively contribute significantly.

-    4) **F-statistic and Prob (F-statistic):** The model is statistically significant as the probability of the F-statistic is extremely low (approaching zero).
+- **F-statistic and Prob (F-statistic):** The model is statistically significant as the probability of the F-statistic is extremely low (approaching zero).

 ### Coefficients Interpretation
 The coefficients tables shows the impact of each variable:

-    1)**const (Constant):** The intercept has a large negative value, but it's not statistically significant (p-value: 0.657), suggesting that when all other variables are zero, the base expected revenue is significantly negative but should not be considered reliable or meaningful in this context.
+-**const (Constant):** The intercept has a large negative value, but it's not statistically significant (p-value: 0.657), suggesting that when all other variables are zero, the base expected revenue is significantly negative but should not be considered reliable or meaningful in this context.

-    2)**Production budget $:** For each additional dollar in the production budget, the worldwide gross increases by about $2.49, which is significant.
+-**Production budget $:** For each additional dollar in the production budget, the worldwide gross increases by about $2.49, which is significant.

-    3)**Runtime minutes:** Surprisingly, each additional minute is associated with an increase in revenue of approximately $162,700, though this is not statistically significant (p-value: 0.183).
+-**Runtime minutes:** Surprisingly, each additional minute is associated with an increase in revenue of approximately $162,700, though this is not statistically significant (p-value: 0.183).

-    4)**Movie average rating:** Each point increase in the rating is associated with an increase of about $8.56 million in revenue, which is significant.
+-**Movie average rating:** Each point increase in the rating is associated with an increase of about $8.56 million in revenue, which is significant.

-    5)**Movie number of votes:** Each additional vote corresponds to an increase of about $308.64 in revenue, significantly influencing revenue.
+-**Movie number of votes:** Each additional vote corresponds to an increase of about $308.64 in revenue, significantly influencing revenue.

-    6)**Production year:** Shows a small positive coefficient, but it's not significant, indicating no clear trend over the years included in the dataset.
+-**Production year:** Shows a small positive coefficient, but it's not significant, indicating no clear trend over the years included in the dataset.

-    7)**Genre-specific coefficients** indicate how much more (or less) revenue a movie of a specific genre is expected to make compared to the baseline category
+-**Genre-specific coefficients** indicate how much more (or less) revenue a movie of a specific genre is expected to make compared to the baseline category
         **-Positive and significant:** genre_list_Adventure, genre_list_Animation, genre_list_Documentary, genre_list_Family, genre_list_Horror, genre_list_Romance, and others show significant positive impacts on revenue.
         -**Negative and significant:** genre_list_Crime, genre_list_Drama, genre_list_Sci-Fi show significant negative impacts.
 ### Diagnostic Statistics
-    1)**Omnibus, Prob(Omnibus), Skew, Kurtosis, Jarque-Bera, Prob(Jarque-Bera):** These diagnostics indicate that the residuals of the model do not follow a normal distribution (skewness, kurtosis significantly different from what's expected in a normal distribution).
+-**Omnibus, Prob(Omnibus), Skew, Kurtosis, Jarque-Bera, Prob(Jarque-Bera):** These diagnostics indicate that the residuals of the model do not follow a normal distribution (skewness, kurtosis significantly different from what's expected in a normal distribution).
 This might impact the reliability of the coefficient estimates.

-    2)**Durbin-Watson:** The value of 1.641 suggests moderate autocorrelation among residuals, which is another concern for the assumptions of classical linear regression.
+-**Durbin-Watson:** The value of 1.641 suggests moderate autocorrelation among residuals, which is another concern for the assumptions of classical linear regression.

-    3)**Condition Number:** A very high condition number indicates potential multicollinearity among predictors, which can inflate the variance of coefficient estimates making them unstable and unreliable.
+-**Condition Number:** A very high condition number indicates potential multicollinearity among predictors, which can inflate the variance of coefficient estimates making them unstable and unreliable.

 ### Recommendations and Next Steps...
 This regression analysis is a work in progress.
 Plans to optimize model coming soon....